Kingston, Ontario: Via Rail

 Via Rail's Corridor service connects Kingston station along the main line between Windsor, Ontario and Quebec City, and to Ottawa.
 Its current station was built in 1974, relocated from the original station site 2 km further east.
 Kingston is a regular stop on train services operating between Toronto and Ottawa and between Toronto and Montreal.

 Airport

 On June 30, 2020, Air Canada announced its intention to cease operations at Kingston Norman Rogers Airport.
-Air Canada said the timing of the suspensions and shutdowns will be governed by requirements for regulatory notice.
+Air Canada said the timing of the suspensions and shutdowns would be governed by requirements for regulatory notice.

 In March 2022, Pascan Aviation started regular passenger service between Kingston and Montréal–Trudeau International Airport.
-However, Pascan Aviation has announced that they will be "pausing" their service from Kingston Airport starting in January 2023 for an undetermined amount of time, which means that the city will be without any passenger air service for the time being.
+However, Pascan Aviation announced that they would pausing their service from Kingston Airport starting in January 2023 for an undetermined amount of time, which meant that the city would be without any passenger air service for the time being.

 Intercity buses

 Megabus (Coach Canada) provides frequent service from their Kingston Bus Terminal and Queen's University to a range of destinations in Ontario and Quebec.
 Passengers can book direct buses to Toronto's Union Station Bus Terminal, Toronto Pearson Airport, Toronto-Yorkdale, Montreal, Ottawa, Mississauga, Brockville, Cornwall, Kirkland, and Whitby.

 In 2021, Rider Express began to serve Kingston along its Toronto-Ottawa Route providing Kingston with direct bus service to Toronto, Ottawa, Scarborough, and Belleville.
 Passengers depart and arrive at the Rider Express's Kingston Bus Stop located at 1185 Division St. at Esso Gas Station by the McDonald's.

 In 2022, FlixBus began to serve Kingston along its Windsor-Ottawa Route.
 This provides passengers bus services from Kingston to Toronto, Ottawa, Hamilton, London, Windsor, Scarborough, Whitby–Oshawa, and Chatham-Kent.
 Passengers depart and arrive at Flixbus's Kingston Bus Stop located at 275 Wellington Street in downtown Kingston.

 In 2022, Red Arrow bus company included Kingston on a route between Toronto and Ottawa.

 Shuttle Kingston was reported in 2013 to connect to Watertown and Syracuse.